How to Redirect URLs on WordPress

 schedule how often should the tool audit your site in Site Audit Settings

-Fix any redirect issues on your WordPress site as soon as they pop up.
+Fix any redirect issues on your WordPress site as soon as they appear.

 Share